Goinn/CustomSounds/README.md

 Adding this mod might cause random lag spikes during the song.
 Still investigating this as I had a live stream on last time I tested the mod and at least in theory the mod should only execute code immediately after a scene gets loaded.

+This mod is not related to Synth Riders or Kluge Interactive in any way.